hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 The `update` methods have a certain speciality.
 Beside that you can pass a plain JavaScript object with attributes updates, you can also pass a function, that manipulates the the object matched by the given `id`.

-Cases when this advantage can be very useful are applying calculations or for conditioned updates.
+Cases when this advantage can be very useful are applying calculations or for conditional updates.
 This will come mist handy when combined with `hoodie.store.updateAll`.

 <br />
 ###### Example